Georgeking97/atm/README.md

 # atm
-In order to start this spring boot application you can navigate to src/main/java/com/springboot/first/app/controller/SpringbootFirstAppApplication.java.
+In order to start this spring boot application you can run the following command: mvn spring-boot:run
-Within this class if you run the main method the spring boot application will start.

 To initalise the ATM and set it's available balance and notes you can send the following request:
 GET localhost:8080/account/